ricardojoserf/NativeNtdllRemap/README.md

 Remap ntdll.dll from a suspended process using only NTAPI functions:

 - `NtCreateUserProcess`: Create a process in suspended state

 - `NtProtectVirtualMemory`: Change memory protection

 - `NtQueryInformationProcess`: Retrieve process information

 - `NtReadVirtualMemory`: Read memory content

-- `NtClose` and `NtTerminateProcess`: Close object handles and processes
+- `NtClose`: Close object handles

+- `NtTerminateProcess`: Terminate the suspended process

 - `RtlCreateProcessParametersEx` and `RtlDestroyProcessParameters`: Manage Process Parameters

 - `RtlAllocateHeap` and `RtlFreeHeap`: Manage heap memory

 - `RtlInitUnicodeString` and `RtlUnicodeStringToAnsiString`: Manage strings

-**NOTE**: Comment lines 451 and 453 in the *ReplaceNtdllTxtSection* function to prevent the program from pausing until a key is pressed.
+**Note**: Comment lines 451 and 453 in the *ReplaceNtdllTxtSection* function to prevent the program from pausing until a key is pressed.

 <br>